Basketweave Crochet Baby Blanket Pattern

 Basketweave crochet stitch is created using both front and back post stitches.
 Double crochet post stitches are most common, but you can create this stitch in half double crochet, treble, and taller post stitches if you desire.
 The basketweave design is created by alternating sections of front post stitches with sections of back post stitches.
 A common choice is to make five front post stitches followed by five back post stitches across the row.
 However, you can do fewer or more as you prefer.

-- How many rows of stitches?
 The key to basketweave stitch is that after a certain number of rows, you reverse the pattern—working back post stitches into the front post stitches and front post stitches into the back post stitches.
-You can alternate after any number of rows you want, although it is common to switch after the same number as the number used across; if you crocheted 5 front post and 5 back post across, then you'll also crochet 5 rows before reversing.
+You can alternate after any number of rows you want, although it is common to switch after the same number as the number used across; if you crocheted five front post and five back post across, then you'll also crochet five rows before reversing.
 This is what gives the most even, checkerboard feel to basketweave crochet.